sophielach/gradio_delete_images/README.md

 import delete_images
 ```

-### Create and Launch the Interface

-To use the image deletion interface, specify the directory containing your images and create the Gradio interface:
+In a jupyter notebook, specify the directory containing your images and create the Gradio interface:

 ```python
 # Specify your image directory